shakur-farit/Schmup-Prototype/README.md

 Player movment with keyboard (WASD - Arrows).
 Have 5 different types:
 1. Horizontal - *lock verticaly movement*
 2. Vertical - *lock horizontaly movement*
-3. Toward - *auto move with selected axis*
+3. Toward - *Auto move with selected axis*
-4. Free Roam - *lock verticaly movement*
+4. Free Roam - *Free movement*
-5. Astroid - *lock verticaly movement*
+5. Astroid - *Player moves forward/back in the direction they are facing and rotates with horizontal input*

 Enemy automaticly movment.
 Have 3 different types:
 1. No Movement - *No moving*